Orsay Museum Tickets Overview

 History of Orsay Museum

 The Orsay Museum was a major Parisian railway station called Gare d'Orsay between 1900 and 1936.
 After many prosperous years, the station was used as a prisoner mailing facility during the outset of World War II.
 However, it ceased to function as a railway station due to technological advancements, which resulted in larger and faster trains being unable to run at the station.President Valéry Giscard d'Estaing initiated the plan to convert the building into a museum in 1977.
-Even though the planners intended to demolish the structure to build a museum, it was designated a historical monument.
-As a result, it was restored and renovated in the 1980s.
-While the exterior remained mostly unchanged, Gaetana Aulenti designed the interior to suit an art museum.
-The current layout of the Orsay Museum is very similar to that of the original train station.
-Even the massive clock that was once a part of the station has been well-preserved.

-Know Before You Book Musee dOrsay Tickets
+Know Before You Go Musee d'Orsay

 Essential Information